model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

 to soundness in the [future](#future-possibilities) section) and guarding against stubs diverging from their checks.

-### Write Sets and havocking
+### Write Sets and Havocking

 A return value is only one way in which a function may communicate data.
 It can also communicate data by modifying values stored behind mutable pointers.

-To simulate all possible modifications a function could apply to pointed-to data the verifier "havocs" those regions, essentially replacing their content with non-deterministic values.
+To simulate all possible modifications a function could apply to pointed-to data the verifier "havocks" those regions, essentially replacing their content with non-deterministic values.

 Let us consider a simple example of a `pop` method.